stelzinga/MF/Management_Framework-Appendix.md

 ## Control Conundrum (Definition)
 The Control Conundrum reflects the following counter-intuitive proposition:

-"Too Many Controls Kills the Control."
+"Too Many Controls Kill the Controls."

 This stems from the fact that the Check Standards can be heavy to implement.
 If it is done for many different checks and Reviews, then the time spend on Controlling might be disproportionate to the time spent on the Run that those Controls are supposed to supervise.
 In addition, the moment the execution of the Checks Standards yields many false positives the Staff involved in analysing such False alerts, will get bogged down in doing Control work.
-The same is true for too many True Alerts generated as a resulf of Benchmarks that are not calibrated correctly i.e. too conservative versus the Risk it tries to avoid, or the Service or Product Quality it tries to ascertain.
+The same is true for too many True Alerts generated as a result of Benchmarks that are not calibrated correctly i.e. too conservative versus the Risk it tries to avoid, or the Service or Product Quality it tries to ascertain.
 ________________________________________
 ## Self-Contained Mail (Framework)
 Many Checks are fully automated and should aim at embedding above Check Standards within the automation.
 Often, the results of Checks are sent by e-mail.
-In such cases, the content of the Mail should be what is called Self-contained i.e., the receiver of the Mail should be able to understand what is expected.
+In such cases, the content of the Mail should be what is called Self-contained i.e., the receiver of the Mail should be able to understand what was checked and what action is expected, if any.

 When setting up a Self-Contained Mail system, assume that the Receiver of the mail:
-- is completely unaware of why he/she receives such Mail;
+- Is completely unaware of why he/she receives such Mail;
-- has little knowledge of the Activity(ies) the Check is relevant to.
+- Has little knowledge of the Activity(ies) the Check is relevant to.

 The following are guidelines on how to set this up:
 - Design the Check according to the Check Standards, see [## Check Standards], in which the step 7, Report, is effectively the mail.